frederikcoppens/SARS-CoV-2/README.md

  1. Underscore the importance of access to raw data
  2. Demonstrate that existing community efforts in curation and deployment of biomedical software can reliably support rapid reproducible research during global crises

 Our analysis was divided into six parts listed below.
 Each part has a dedicated page that provides links to input datasets, intermediate and final results, workflows, and Galaxy histories that list all details for each analysis.
-These workflows can be re-run by any of three global Galaxy instances in the [US](http://usegalaxy.org), in [Europe](http://usegalaxy.eu) and in [Australia](https://usegalaxy.org.au), as well as in the [ELIXIR Belgium](https://usegalaxy.be) Galaxy instance.
+These workflows can be re-run by any of three global Galaxy instances in the [US](http://usegalaxy.org), in [Europe](http://usegalaxy.eu) and in [Australia](https://usegalaxy.org.au), as well as in the [ELIXIR Belgium](https://usegalaxy.be) instance.

   1. [Pre-processing of raw read data](1-PreProcessing)
   2. [Assembly of COVID-19 genome](2-Assembly)